AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 4. For each segment, we try to fill it with "water."
    The water level is determined by the lowest peak.
    If the water area is larger than the area under the water, we mark it as "lowland."
-   Once we found a lowland, we don't touch it anymore: it can't be flooded by a larger pond.
+   Once we find a lowland, we don't touch it anymore: it can't be flooded by a larger pond.
    If the water area is smaller than the area under the water, this pond can be merged with other ponds.
 5. Once we found all the lowland areas, we split the whole plot by them to not-lowland areas.
 6. In each not-lowland area, we choose the highest peek and mark them as a mode.